 John R. Suleski Jr. Memorial Scholarship is awarded to a high school senior from either Tourtellotte High School or Woodstock Academy.
-If funding allows, the award may be renewed yearly for up to three years, providing that the recipient makes satisfactory progress toward graduation and maintains a C average (2.0).

 President Debra Townsley Endowed Scholarship, created by and named for a former president of Nichols College, is awarded to a returning female sophomore with financial need and academic promise.
 Scholarship recipients are selected by committee based on leadership potential, commitment to the College, and the desire to complete a bachelor's degree at Nichols College.